 Choose a quality ginger root powder for flavoring meals.
 For tea, choose fresh ginger root for the best results.

-This type of fat helps the body absorb vitamins.
-It also combines with fiber to help encourage bowel movements.
+This type of fat helps the body absorb vitamins, and it also combines with fiber to help encourage bowel movements.

 Plant oils such as olive oil are a good source of unsaturated fats.

 Always consume fats in moderation.
-For an adult following a 2,000-calorie-per-day diet, for example, fat intake should not exceed 77 grams daily.
+For an adult following a 2,000-calorie-per-day diet, fat intake should not exceed 77 grams daily.

 VEGETABLES WITH SKIN

-Vegetables are rich in fiber, which is an important nutrient for digestion.
-Fiber stimulates the bowels to move stool out of the body.
+Vegetables are rich in fiber, which is an essential nutrient for Digestion, and fiber stimulates the bowels to move stool out of the body.

 The skins of vegetables are often rich in fiber, and it is best to consume them whole.
 Some vegetables with skin rich in fiber include potatoes, beans, and legumes.

-Many yogurt products contain probiotics.
-These are live bacteria and yeasts that may have benefits for the digestive system.
+Many yogurt products contain probiotics, which are live bacteria and yeasts that may benefit the digestive system.